 6. Get a boost from exercise.
 Becoming more physically active is one of the few things you can do the raise "good" HDL cholesterol levels.
 An active lifestyle also help to control your weight and gives you more energy.
 Try brisk walking, biking or swimming.

 8. Take medications, if prescribed.
 Along with changes in diet and exercise, your doctor may prescribe medications to control your blood cholesterol.
+Anti anxiety medications should be taken with care and bought safely on prescription.
 Be sure to continue with a low fat diet and exercise regularly.

 9. Stop smoking.
 Quitting will boost your "good" HDL cholesterol and is one of the best ways to reduce your risk of heart disease.